DBT-120 USB Bluetooth Adapter for Mac and PC

 9. Remove Potentially Corrupted Bluetooth Preference File if Bluetooth Useability Issues Persist:

-Restart and turn Bluetooth ON, then re-pair all devices - re-check item 4.
+Restart and turn Bluetooth ON, then re-pair all devices (if they have vanished) - re-check item 4.

 10. Unexplained BT Issues: Erratic device behavior can often be resolved by simply removing the offending